cekit/cekit/docs/configuration.rst

 .. note::

-   If you are using Cekit within Red Hat infrastructure you should have valid Kerberos ticket.
+   If you are using CEKit within Red Hat infrastructure you should have valid Kerberos ticket.

 ``doc``
 -------